wptrainingteam/learn-wp-content/block-course-cohort/week-05.md

 );
 ```

-Because you have defined the `books` property when you use the `BookList` component, it will be passed to the `this.props` parameter object, and you can extract it.
+Because you have defined the `books` property when you use the `BookList` component, it will be passed to the `props` parameter object, and you can extract it.

-You're updated Edit component should look like this.
+Your updated Edit component should look like this.

 ```js
 export default function Edit() {